If you follow this program you will have a happy, reliable pet in three days.

 Enlist the help of your pet shop professionals when selecting the proper size, but, as a general rule, your crate should be just big enough so that your dog can turn around in it.
 Don’t worry that it’s too small, too cramped, it will look like it’s too confining.
 That’s based on our human experience that bigger is better, that we need our space.
 That’s correct WE need space.
 For the short periods of time that you dog will be in his crate, it will be just fine.

 There are many of these products on the market and they are all good.
-My best success has been with “Nature’s Miracle.”or’Piss Stop’ Check with your local pet store.
+My best success has been with “Nature’s Miracle.”or’Piss Stop’ Check with your local pet store or vet.

 These will be used according to the directions, whenever your pet makes a mistake.
 They are essential to the process.
 Without them, your dog will be attracted back to the spot where he made his mistake.
 No amount of scrubbing or cleaning will remove the odor.
 Only the enzyme products will break down the odor to its component parts so your dog will not be drawn back to the same spot.
 No cleanser, not even the strongest of bleaches, will completely remove the scent.
 Make sure that you saturate the area of the mistake completely.
 If the mistake was on the carpet and it’s liquid, the enzyme product must reach all of the mistake.
 Pour more on than you think is necessary so it will soak into the carpet padding.
 It won’t hurt anything if you use too much.
 After a few minutes you can soak up the excess with some paper towels.